Teaching More Than a Movement

 Felicia Pressly joined Carolina Junior Cotillions in the 2006-2007 Cotillion Season.
-She supports Mrs. Cherry through scheduling Goldsboro Cotillion Marshals and by assisting with dance programs.
+She supports Mrs. Cherry with business and office administration and the Goldsboro Cotillion implementation.
 As a young girl, Mrs. Pressly’s mother encouraged her to “Dance as if no one is watching”; after participating in Cotillion herself, Mrs. Pressly added this to mother’s advice—“But prepare as if the world is your audience!”
 Mrs. Pressly has worked side-by-side with Mrs. Cherry and the rest of the Carolina Junior Cotillions team to help transform many shy, self-conscious children into confident, mannered teenagers.